Comfort and Movement in Labor

 WHO SHOULD NOT TAKE THIS CLASS:

 You will not enjoy this class if you are expecting deep learning about the birth process and labor.
 Two hours is simply not enough time to explore the complexity of birth.
-This class is also not for people who have completed ZERO learning apart from this class.
-Everyone consumes knowledge differently, but you will be a bit lost when we discuss phases and stages without additional foundational knowledge.
+There will be a general overview of phases and stages, but this class will not satisfy the requirement for a comprehensive childbirth class.

 WHAT DO YOU NEED FOR THIS CLASS: